 UMW will make sure those employees are fit tested at the following times with the same make, model, style, and size of respirator that will be used:

-- Whenever the employee reports, or our company, PLHCP, supervisor, or Safety Director makes visual observations of changes in the employee’s physical condition that could affect respirator fit.
-Such conditions include, but are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight; and
+- Whenever the employee reports, or UMW, PLHCP, supervisor, or Director of OEMS makes visual observations of changes in the employee’s physical condition that could affect respirator fit.
+Such conditions include, but are not limited to, facial scarring, dental changes, cosmetic surgery, or an obvious change in body weight

-- When the employee, subsequently after passing a QLFT or QNFT, notifies University of Mary Washington , safety office, supervisor, or PLHCP that the fit of the respirator is unacceptable.
+- When the employee, subsequently after passing a QLFT or QNFT, notifies UMW, Director of OEMS, supervisor, or PLHCP that the fit of the respirator is unacceptable.
 That employee will be retested with a different respirator face-piece.

 Employees must pass one of the following fit test types that follow the protocols and procedures contained in 29 CFR 1910.134 Appendix A:

-- QLFT (Only used to fit test negative pressure air-purifying respirators that must achieve a fit factor of 100 or less.
-May be used to test tight-fitting atmosphere-supplying respirators and tight-fitting powered air-purifying respirators if tested in the negative pressure mode); or
+- QLFT – Only used to fit test negative pressure air-purifying respirators that must achieve a fit factor of 100 or less.
+May be used to test tight-fitting atmosphere-supplying respirators and tight-fitting powered air-purifying respirators if tested in the negative pressure mode

 UMW presently uses QNFT testing.